qcom/html-generator/src/app.coffee.md

 		for key, val of apiProduct when val? and (notComposite(val) or notEmpty(val))

-If the current key has an associated function in `handlers`, then evaluate the filter mapped to the key and update `product` as long as the resultant value from the filter function is not empty.
+If the current key has an associated function in `handlers`, evaluate the filter and update `product` as long as the resultant value is not empty.
 The inclusion of this assignment and validation boilerplate in the `apiProduct` iteration frees the filter functions from having to obfuscate their meaning with irrelevant and redundant assginment statements.

 			if key of handlers
 				result = handlers[key](val)
-				if notEmpty(result)
-					product[key] = result
+				product[key] = result if notEmpty(result)

 If the current key was not found in `handlers`, check to see if it exists in `mutateHandlers`.
 If so, invoke the side-effect-inducing function with the current iteration value as well as a reference to the `product` template object.
-The reason `mutateHandlers` even exists is because certain attributes are not replicated key-for-key on template object and thus the generic form of assignment explained above will not suffice.
+The reason `mutateHandlers` exists is because certain attributes are not replicated key-for-key on `product` and thus the generic form of assignment explained above will not suffice.

 			else if key of mutateHandlers
 				mutateHandlers[key](val, product)